jariarkko/draft-eimpact-arch-considerations/draft-eimpact-arch-considerations.md

 the industry standard?

 #### Baselining and Benchmarking

+> This is also not related with measurements.
+This is also modeling,
+> because defining a baseline means we are making a comparison.
+To make
+> a comparison, we implicitely realise an abstraction (we are defining
+> a class of comparable things) and abstraction is modeling.

 Establishing a baseline is a fundamental step in the process of improving energy efficiency and sustainability of network